Polychalca punctatissima

 Polychalca punctatissima is a species of tortoise beetles belonging to the family Chrysomelidae, that is noteworthy for its use in Victorian jewelry.

 Description

 Polychalca punctatissima can reach a length of about 13–17 mm.
 These beetles feed on Black Sage (Cordia cylindrostachya, Boraginaceae).

 Distribution

-This species can be found in Brazil and Argentina.
+This species can be found in Argentina, Bolivia, Brazil (Bahia, Goiás, Minas Gerais, Pernambuco) and Suriname.